The

 and had therefore been drawn to Communism by Marxist

-were also largely converted to Communism, and Communist student
+largely converted to Communism, and Communist student meetings

-meetings attacked the Army, Justice, Church, and the Crown,
+attacked the Army, Justice, Church, and the Crown, essentially

 After

-the “workers’ movement” was led by Dr. Ghelerter
+Iasi, the “workers’ movement” was led by Dr. Ghelerter along

 “If